 Today's recipe is adapted from Ball complete book of home preserving.
 Yield is about 4 half-pint jars.

-5 cups crushed strawberries
+5 cups crushed strawberries3 cups water (divided)

 1 strip of lemon peel